Unidata/netcdf/NUG-gradle/pages/netcdf_data_types.md

 Users are cautioned to keep types simple.
 Reading data of complex types can be challenging, especially perhaps for Fortran users.

+Types cannot have attributes (but variables of the type may have attributes).

+## Scope of User Defined Types in a Group Hierarchy
 Types may be defined in any group in the data file, but they are always available globally in the file.

-Types cannot have attributes (but variables of the type may have attributes).

 ## Compound Types
 The compound type can be used to define a data structure which contains an arbitrary collection of other data types, including other compound types.